Budget Beatmaking Setups for Different Musical Scenarios

 Now time to speed things up and hit the dancefloor as we check out some essential tools for the creation of EDM

 Electronic Dance Music (EDM) is a genre that spans various sub-genres. from speaker rumbling dubstep to the pulsating rhythms of techno and house.
 In EDM production there is a huge emphasis on sound design and synthesis.
 From complex bass manipulation to moving synth arpeggiation and everything in between, EDM’s modus operandi is all about the dance floor.
 This means your tracks will need to compete sonically as well as creatively.
-Thankfully, due to less emphisis on recording you can build a solid setup for EDM production on a tight budget.
+Thankfully, due to less emphasis on recording you can build a solid setup for EDM production on a tight budget.

 Essential Elements in EDM Production